frfn/ramping-up-java/README.md

 > when the class either has an implements or extends, it most likely is an IS-A relationship

-- bus IS-A vehicle
+- bus `IS-A` vehicle
-- car IS-A vehicle
+- car `IS-A` vehicle
-- potato IS-A vegetable
+- potato `IS-A` vegetable

 `Has-A` relationship is `composition`

 > current class has a reference to an instance of another class, basically, the object will use another object ( same object or a different object )

-- car HAS-A engine
+- car `HAS-A` engine
-- bike HAS-A engine
+- bike `HAS-A` engine
-- dog HAS-A tail
+- dog `HAS-A` tail

 # Encapsulation

-- the idea of making things that sensitive hidden.
+- the idea of making things that are sensitive hidden.
 An example is declaring variables private

 - `private String name;`
   - you can only access the `name` variable in the class it is in, you can create setters and getters to interact with it!